alexbfree/thesis/src/frontmatter.md

 <span class="goodnote">good</span>

-_In memory of my auntie, Jenny Arnott (1938-2021) &mdash; a passionate traveller, history enthusiast and kind-hearted lady who always strived to share her passions and bring happiness to others._
+_In memory of my auntie Jenny Arnott (1938-2021) &mdash; a passionate traveller, art & history enthusiast and kind-hearted lady who always strived to share her passions and bring happiness to others._

 Acknowledgements {.unnumbered}
 ================

 <span class="editnote">review at end after changes</span>

 No-one really knows how hard a PhD is until they are already well beyond the point of no return.
 It is demanding, challenging and often thankless and lonely work.
 You spend countless hours striving to find meaning among masses of data or iterating endlessly to concisely express complex, nebulous and elusive ideas.
 This endeavour is made even harder when you are a mature student with financial and parental responsibilities.
-At times, especially during the final unfunded writing-up period, the impacts upon my life and those around me have been huge and unreasonable.
-For this reason, the greatest thanks of all go to my wife Joni Bowyer, who has stood by me throughout, picking up the slack again and again where I could not.
-She has endured the uncertainties and impacts upon income, time, and divided attention that this unforgiving work has thrust upon our family.
-She has also provided practical help on countless occasions with everything from poster layout to time management to grammatical advice.
+At times, especially during the final unfunded writing-up period, the impacts upon my life and those around me were huge and unreasonable.
+For this reason, the greatest thanks of all go to my wife Joni Bowyer, who stood by me throughout, picking up the slack again and again where I could not.
+She endured the uncertainties and impacts upon income, time, and divided attention that this unforgiving work thrust upon our family.
+She also provided practical help on countless occasions with everything from poster layout to time management to editing and grammatical advice.
 I love you forever, Joni.
 Thank you.

 The next person I want to thank is Jack Holt, who dedicated many weeks and months of his life to collaborate with me to analyse of mountains of participant data from Case Study Two and to co-write the paper [@bowyer2022gdpr] with me.
 I have absolutely no doubt that without his dedication, it would have been impossible to complete and publish the GDPR study in any reasonable timeframe.